mre/endler.dev/content/2018/ten-years-of-vim/index.md

 3. On my main working machine I use Vim for quick text editing and Visual Studio Code plus the awesome [Vim plugin](https://github.com/VSCodeVim/Vim) for projects.
 This way, I get the best of both worlds.

-## Workflow issues I still struggle with
+## Workflow Issues I Still Struggle With

 After all these years I'm still not a Vim master &mdash; far from it.
 As every other Vim user will tell you, we're all still learning.